Radon Sobolev Variational Auto-Encoders: Desirable properties of a distance

 \subsection{Convexity}

 A property easy to understand is the convexity; it is not a hard requirement but it certainly helps the convergence and robustness with respect to perturbations.

 Let us be more clear what convexity means in a space of probability laws.
 Suppose a metric $d$ is given on $\probalaws$; then given two distributions $\mu_{-1}$ and $\mu_1$ one can consider the geodesic $\mu_t$ starting at $\mu_{-1}$ and ending in $\mu_1$.
-In an Euclidian space this would be just a straight line but in general this is not the case~\cite{book_Filippo}.
+In Euclidian spaces this would be just a straight line\footnote{Here and in the sequel, we use the terminology of "straight line" to designate a segment relative to the affine structure i.e., a linear combination of its endpoints which is well defined in any vector space.} but in general this is not the case~\cite{book_Filippo}.
 Take for instance the Wasserstein metric $d_{W}$ used for instance in WGANs (see~\cite{arjovsky2017wgan} for details concerning the definition of such metrics), and the following example (adapted from~\cite[page 275]{book_Filippo}): consider the geodesic $\mu_t=\frac{1}{2} \delta_{(t,2)} + \frac{1}{2} \delta_{(-t,-2)}$ linking $\mu_{-1}$ and $\mu_1$ and the "target" law $\nu=\frac{1}{2} \delta_{(1,0)} + \frac{1}{2} \delta_{(-1,0)}$.
-Then the distance squared from $\nu$ to the points $\mu_t$ on the geodesic is given by: $ d(\nu,\mu_t)^2 = 4+ \min((1-t)^2,(1+t)^2)$, which is not convex, see Figure~\ref{fig:nonconvexWass}.
-Or, the distance squared function is an important ingredient of the many loss functions and the additional non-convexity added because of using the Wasserstein distance will surcharge even more the optimization effort.
+Then the distance squared from $\nu$ to the points $\mu_t$ on the geodesic is given by: $ d(\nu,\mu_t)^2 = 4+ \min((1-t)^2,(1+t)^2)$, which is not convex and in particular has two local minima, see Figure~\ref{fig:nonconvexWass}.
+But, the distance squared function is an important ingredient of the many loss functions and the additional non-convexity added because of using the Wasserstein distance will make the optimization more difficult.